Receivers for low-bandwidth optical (through-the-air) communications

 Photodiodes:

 Photodiodes are essentially very small photovoltaic ("solar") cells, but are typically much smaller in area to minimize the capacitance and they are optimized in their manufacture to minimize leakage currents, intrinsic noise and to provide consistency amongst devices.
-When photons hit the surface of a photodiode , electrons are mobilized, generating currents that are proportional to the amount of light hitting them.
-Photodiodes can also be operated in a photoresistive mode in which the impingement of photons results in current to flow through a reverse-biased photodiode.
+When photons hit the surface of a photodiode electrons are mobilized producing currents that are proportional to the amount of light.
+Photodiodes can also be operated in a photoresistive mode in which the impingement of photons results in current flowing through a reverse-biased photodiode.

 Photodiodes are available in a large variety of sizes, from the so-called "Small Area" types to the "Large Area" types.
 As the name implies, the primary difference between these is the actual size of the silicon substrate and the larger the substrate, the higher the device capacitance.
-The so-called Small Area photodiodes (typically one square millimeter or smaller - somtimes much smaller!) are most often used in high-speed receivers: Their low capacitance (often well below 10pF) allows better frequency response to be obtained.
-Large Area photodiodes (over 10mm square) can "capture" more photons over their surface area, but their response time slowed by their much higher capacitance (in the 100's or 1000's of pF) so they are often used where their larger area is desirable to accumulate more photons - but speed isn't as important.
+The so-called Small Area photodiodes (typically one square millimeter or smaller - sometimes much smaller!) are most often used in high-speed receivers: Their low capacitance (typically well below 10pF) allows better frequency response to be obtained.
+Large Area photodiodes (which can be well over 10mm square) can "capture" more photons over their surface area, but their response time slowed by their much higher capacitance (in the 100's or 1000's of pF) so they are often used where their larger area is desirable to accumulate more photons - but speed isn't as important.
+It should be noted that, when used with lenses, it is best that a smaller-size diode be used, but with an area that exceeds the diameter of the "airy disk" (assuming that the angular size of the distant light source is, for all practical purposes, infinitely small) so that all of the light being focused hits the silicon and can do some useful work.
+In most cases it is not the airy disk (diffraction limit) that dictates the minimum size of the detector, but the "blur circle", the actual minimum size of spot of which the lens system is capable due to imperfections of the (various) lens element(s).

-The optical response is best in the near-infrared around 850-900 nanometers for common photodiodes, but it is still pretty good into the red portion of the spectrum, falling off rapidly at shorter wavelengths.
-Fortunately, their response is a reasonable match for optical through-the-air communications involving red and/or infrared wavelengths - the very wavelengths of interest in through-the-air optical communications.
-The BPW34, for example, has a peak quantum efficiency of 0.9 electrons/photon at 850 nm, but it drops to about 0.6 photons/electron at 630nm (the approximate wavelength of Luxeon Red LEDs), to 0.4 photons/electron at 530nm (green) and down to around 0.25 photons/electron at 460nm (blue.)
-Some diodes have wavelength-specific packaging to limit their response - such as the black (or darkly tinted) "infrared-only" versions that are commonly used for infrared remote controls while others are manufactured differently to enhance the green/blue wavelengths while attenuating the red responses.
+The optical response of silicon photodiodes is best in the near-infrared wavelengths around 850-900 nanometers, but it is still pretty good into the red portion of the spectrum, falling off rapidly at shorter wavelengths.
+Fortunately, their response is a reasonable match for optical through-the-air communications involving red and/or near-infrared wavelengths - the very wavelengths of interest in through-the-air optical communications.
+The BPW34, for example, is typical of silicon-based detectors in that it has a peak quantum efficiency of 0.9 electrons/photon at 850 nm, but it drops to about 0.6 photons/electron at 630nm (the approximate wavelength of typical high-power Red LEDs such as the Luxeons), to 0.4 photons/electron at 530nm (green) and down to around 0.25 photons/electron at 460nm (blue.)
+Some diodes have wavelength-specific packaging to limit their response such as the black (or darkly tinted) "infrared-only" versions that are commonly used for infrared remote controls while others have modified silicon structures and are manufactured differently to enhance the green/blue wavelengths.

-Another type of the photodiode is the Avalanche Photodiode or APD.
-This device is somewhat analogous to the Photomultiplier tube in that it has intrinsic amplification and can replace the photomultiplier tube in many applications - but the old photomultiplier technology still wins when it comes to the ultimate in photon sensitivity in many cases.
-Like the photomultiplier, the APD requires a high voltage supply, but the requirements are usually more modest, typically in the region of 100-200 volts.
+Another type of photodiode is the Avalanche Photodiode or APD.
+This device is somewhat analogous to the photomultiplier tube in that it has intrinsic amplification and has replaced the photomultiplier tube in many applications, but the old photomultiplier technology still wins when it comes to the ultimate in photon sensitivity in many cases.
+Like the photomultiplier, the APD requires a high voltage supply, but the requirements are usually more modest, typically in the region of 100-500 volts.
 When operated near their maximum sensitivity their use is somewhat complicated by the fact that several precautions need to be taken in the design of the voltage source to assure proper performance over varying operating conditions, arguably making them more difficult to use than photomultiplier tubes.
 At present, these devices are rather specialized and are rather expensive when purchased new, are difficult to find as "raw" devices on the surplus market, and are often packaged as complete detector units that include the power supply and amplifier.
 APDs are most useful where fairly low light levels are encountered but high speed is needed.
-Recently, testing was done using APDs - some of the details of which are mentioned below.
+Recently, testing was done using a receiver that uses APDs - see the link at the bottom of the page.

-If you are using external optics to focus light onto a photodiode's active surface - such as with an radiometric optical receiver of the sort described on these pages - the size of the photodiode is somewhat less important in terms of sensitivity.
-What is most important is that not only is the photodiode placed at the focus of the optics being used, but that the area of the photodiode is somewhat larger than the "blur circle" of the lens being used at optimal focus so that all light from the intended source will, in fact, strike the active area of the photodiode.
-If too small a photodiode is used, some of the received light may be "wasted" - that is, spill out around the photodiode and not having its photons do the intended job - that is, making electrons move about!
+If you are using external optics to focus light onto a photodiode's active surface - such as with a radiometric optical receiver of the sort described on these pages - the size of the photodiode is somewhat less important in terms of sensitivity.
+What is most important is that not only is the photodiode placed at the focus of the optics being used, but that the area of the photodiode is somewhat larger than the "airy disk" or "blur circle" (see above) of the lens system being used at optimal focus so that all light from the intended source will, in fact, strike the active area of the photodiode.
+If too small a photodiode is used then some of the received light may be "wasted" - that is, spill out around the photodiode and not have its photons do the intended job - that is, making electrons move about!

 What size of photodiode should be used?
 This question is one that can be answered appropriately by knowing the characteristics of your optics.
 Very high-quality glass lenses should be capable of resolving a distant point of light and focusing it onto a very small area, making the use of a small-area photodiode quite practical.
 More imprecise optics - such as Fresnel Lenses or less-precise plastic or glass "conventional" lenses will have a larger "blur circle."